Newton's method for nonlinear mappings into vector bundles: An Affine Covariant Damping Strategy

 \subsection{Computation of Damping Factors}

-Lemma \ref{lem:dampedNewtonStep} shows that if we choose the vector back-transport and the connection map consistent, the first Newton direction for the Newton path problem coincides with the Newton direction for the original problem scaled by a damping factor $\lambda\in[0,1]$.
-If we successively choose the current iterate $x=x_k$ for the starting point $x(0)$ of the Newton path, we obtain a damped Newton method.
-More precisely, for a previously computed Newton direction and a damping factor $\lambda$ we compute the Newton step
+Our damping strategy is based on following Newton paths.
+At the current iterate $x$ we consider the algebraic Newton path starting at $x(0)=x$.
+Lemma~\ref{lem:dampedNewtonStep} yields the crucial observation that the damped Newton direction is tangential to the Newton path, as along as we choose the vector back-transport and the connection map consistently.
+Thus for small damping factors, the deviation of the damped Newton step from the Newton path is very small.
+In our case the damped Newton step is computed from the Newton direction $\delta x$ and a damping factor $\alpha \in (0,1]$ via a retraction:

-For the choice of the damping factor we again consider our Newton path problem (\ref{NewtonPath}).
-The idea is to choose $\lambda$ sufficiently small such that the simplified Newton method for solving (\ref{NewtonPath}) with starting point $x(0) = x$ is likely to converge to the target point $x(\lambda)$ on the Newton path.
-To monitor the local convergence, we use the estimator $\theta_{x_+}({x})$ at the current iterate $x$ for $\theta_{{x}(\lambda)}({x})$.
-According to (\ref{theta}) and using (\ref{SchrittNewtonpfad}), we have to compute
+The idea is now to choose $\alpha$ sufficiently small such that the simplified Newton method for solving \eqref{NewtonPath} with starting point $x(0) = x$ is likely to converge to the target point $x(\alpha)$ on the Newton path, i.e., solves the Newton path problem.
+By Lemma~\ref{lem:dampedNewtonStep} the damped Newton step coincides with the first Newton step of the Newton path problem.
+Thus we may use the convergence monitor $\theta_{x_+}({x})$ from Section~\ref{sec:convergenceMonitor} at the current iterate $x$ to detect local convergence towards the solution of the Newton path problem.
+According to (\ref{theta}) and using (\ref{SchrittNewtonpfad}), our convergence monitor reads

-Thus, we need the next simplified Newton direction $\overline{\delta x_+^\lambda}$ for the Newton path problem (\ref{NewtonPath}) at initial guess $x$.
+To evaluate this expression we have to compute the next simplified Newton direction $\overline{\delta x_+^\alpha}$ for the Newton path problem (\ref{NewtonPath}) at the new iterate $x_+$ for the initial guess $x$.
 This direction is given by the solution of the equation